tmsvg/pear-tree/README.md

 Many implementations of this feature cause the `.` command to only repeat `return 1;` instead of the entire typing sequence.

+However, if you would prefer expansion to behave like other plugins and text editors, you can prevent Pear Tree from erasing the closing string by setting `g:pear_tree_repeatable_expand` to `0`.

 ### Smart Pairing

 Pear Tree includes options to intelligently decide when an opening string